Street of No Return

-Street of No Return is a 1989 French crime film cowritten and directed by Samuel Fuller and starring Keith Carradine and Valentina Vargas.
-It is based on the 1954 novel with the same title written by David Goodis.
-It was the last theatrically released film that Fuller directed.
+Street of No Return is a 1989 French crime film co-written and directed by Samuel Fuller, based on the 1954 novel with the same title written by David Goodis.
+Fuller's final theatrically released film before his death, it stars Keith Carradine and Valentina Vargas.

 Plot

 Michael (Keith Carradine), a crowd-pleasing singer meets a flashy young woman, Celia (Valentina Vargas), whom he forgets was featured in a video for one of his songs (the film's title track, co-written by Carradine and Fuller).
 Their passionate affair is truncated by Celia's lover, Eddie (Marc de Jonge), a drug dealer who foments racial antagonism as part of a scheme to buy up valuable real estate.
 Eddie slits Michael's throat, thereby ending his career and initiating his descent into vagrancy and alcoholism.
 Arrested for the murder of a policeman, Michael eventually convinces the irate chief of police (Bill Duke) of Eddie's involvement.
 Violent retribution follows.